Quicr/laps/docs/peering.md

     end
 ```

+#### Sending/Receiving Control Messages

+Control messages are exchanged over a QUIC bi-directional stream.
+The peer that makes the connection is required
+to create the bi-directional stream that will be used for control messaging.
+All control messages will
+go over this QUIC stream.
+[Connect](#connect-message) is required to be the first message exchanged on a new
+connection.
+To exchange this message, the client **MUST** create the control bi-directional QUIC stream.
+The
+server side will latch onto this stream to send back responses and subsequent control messages to the client.
+The latching allows the client to recreate the control bi-directional stream if needed.
+The server will
+latch and move to the new stream based on received control messages from the client.
+At no point can
+two bi-directional controls streams be in use.
+To ensure this, the server will reset the previous control
+bidir stream if it wasn't already reset/fin closed.

 ### (2) Data Peering

 Data peering is used to forward data objects in a [pipeline fashion](#pipelining).
 Data peering can operate in
-**one-way** or **two-way** modes.
+**uni-directional** or **bi-directional** modes.

-In two-way mode, data peering will reuse the connection to send data back to the peer.
+In bi-directional mode, data peering will reuse the connection to send data back to the peer.
 This is to
 support NAT and/or firewall constraints.

-In one-way mode, the peer is used only for receiving data.
+In uni-directional mode, the peer is used only for receiving data.

 Data peering mode is indicated in the `connect` and `connect_response` messages.